-During the spring it is planned to have evening parent workshops on various topics such as: How parents can assist with homework, Accelerated Reader, Reading Fluency, Math Problem Solving Skills, Sound Spelling Cards and Educational Activities for the summer.
+It is planned to have evening parent workshops on various topics such as: How parents can assist with homework, better understand Common Core, Accelerated Reader, Reading Fluency, Math Problem Solving Skills.
 In addition, parents have the opportunity to participate in a PTA sponsored workshop, School Smarts.

 Valencia is also privileged to have many community partnerships.
 REACH, an afterschool program, is available on our school campus every day after school.
-Our fifth-grade students participate in the STAR program through the Pico Rivera Sheriff's Department.
-For more information on how to become involved, please contact the Principal at (562) 801-5079.
+For more information on how to become involved, please contact the Principal at (562) 801-7670.